5 Alternatives to Knowledge-Based Authentication

 Knowledge-Based Authentication Alternatives

-• by
+• by Danielle Dixon

 The once-standard practice of verifying identity through “secret” questions has become a glaring security risk in an age of data breaches and sophisticated fraud.
-Today, personal information is easily found online, making it easier to fall prey to digital frauds.
-But there’s a way out.

-Alternatives to knowledge-based authentication (KBA) include multi-factor authentication, biometrics, behavioral analysis, token-based systems, and risk-based authentication.
-These methods offer stronger security by relying on factors that are difficult to guess, steal, or replicate.
 For example, multi-factor authentication combines elements like passwords and biometrics, while behavioral authentication uses AI to detect unusual user activity.
 Compared to KBA, which depends on easily compromised personal information, these modern approaches provide more reliable protection against fraud and unauthorized access.

 Wondering what the best alternatives to knowledge-based authentication are?
-We’ll explore more about it but first, we’ll explain exactly what KBA is, why it needs to be updated, and cover the best alternatives for KBA on the market today.
+We’ll explore more about it, but first, we’ll explain exactly what KBA is, why it needs to be updated, and cover the best alternatives for KBA on the market today.

 KBA Identity Verification